-If the complainant is not satisfied with the outcome suggested, the procedure will progress to stage three.
-A request to escalate to stage three will be made to the clerk to the board of directors within 10 school working days of the end of stage two, i.e. communication of an outcome.
+A request to escalate to stage three will be made to the clerk to the Board of Directors within 10 school working days of the end of stage two, i.e. the date of the communication of an outcome.

-9.3.
+8.3.
 Stage three - panel hearing

-Where the complaint progresses to stage three, a panel will be constituted to hear the complaint, consisting of at least three individuals who were not directly involved in the matters detailed in the complaint, and at least one independent panel member.
+Where the complaint progresses to stage three, a panel will be constituted by the clerk to the Trust Board to hear the complaint, consisting of at least three individuals who were not directly involved in the matters detailed in the complaint, where at least one is an independent panel member.
 Where the complaint concerns an individual academy, the independent panel member will have no clear connection with that academy, such as having conducted work for the academy.
 Where possible, the independent panel member will also have no association with the Trust.
 Where this is not possible, however, and the complaint concerns an individual academy, in line with the ESFA's guidance, an academy councillor serving on the Academy Council of a different academy within the Trust may occupy this role, as they will be sufficiently separate from the academy being complained about.